 Sweet!
 Just email us so we can settle the details so we can plan the lecture:

 To all lecturers: If you would like to make lectures, talks, workshops etc. on a suitable topic available to the public in the week of 25-29 May, simply provide us with the information neccesary here:

 You want to join our group?
 Great!
 Just drop by on our Plenum, every Tuesday evening at 7 p.m., where we discuss strategies and plan future actions.
 Currently our plenas are held online on our Discord Server discord.gg/PjFRNHN.
 Otherwise the location will be announced a few days in advance in our Telegram-Channel and on our Social Media accounts.

 If you have a suggestion or a request for cooperation, it is best to write us an email:

 On our leaflets, we display four of the most important indicators showing the advancing climate crisis.
 From left to right: global temperature anomaly, average CO2-concentration, yearly loss of glacier ice, and average sea-level rise:

-If you need leaflets, either write us an email or join our Telegram group and ask there.
+If you need leaflets, it is best to either write us an email or join our Telegram Channel and ask there.

 You want to write an article about us?
 Cool!
 Here you can download our press releases on the Public Climate School and Student Assemblies (unfortunately, as of yet there are only the German versions):